strudeljs/strudeljs.org/source/guide/event-handling.md

 ---
 title: Event Handling
 type: guide
-order: 6
+order: 8
 ---

 # Event Handling

 ## Cross-component communication

-Components should never directly depend on each others.
-Component A should never include component B and fire it's methods directly.
-All the communication and synchronisation between components should be done using Events.
+As components are not aware of each other, they can be used in various combinations in various context.
+One of the ways of achieving the communication is by using Events.
 Strudel implements a simple class responsible for controlling event communication - `EventEmitter`.

-## Events
+## Using EventEmitter in components

-`EventEmitter` is automatically included as a mixin for every component, which means by default every component is able to use event communication.
+`EventEmitter` is available to be imported from Strudel API.
+It's automatically included as a mixin for every component, which means by default every component is able to use event communication.

 Key methods responsible for handling communication are:
-* `$emit` - activates all the listeners attached to the event with provided name
+* `$emit()` - activates all the listeners attached to the event with provided name
+* `$on()` - attaches listener to particular event
-* `$on`/`$off` - attaches/detaches listener to particular event
+* `$off()` - detaches listener to particular event

-Full Event specification can be found in the [API](http://strudeljs.org/api/#emit).
+Full specification can be found in the [API](http://strudeljs.org/api/#emit).

 Example below shows cross-component event communication.